benjamingoldenage/devops-8-21/hands-on/Jenkins/jenkins-03-maven/3-README.md

 - `Save` and click the `Build Now` option.

 - Check the console log

+- (note: git configuration needs to be set for Jenkins user)

 - Back to the job tab and show the `Last Successful Artifacts : single-module-project.jar`